Washington, DC Highway Accident Lawyer

 Why Choose Regan Zambri Long as Your Washington, DC Highway Accident Lawyer?

-Choosing an attorney to represent you and fight for your best interests can be overwhelming, especially when you’re already fighting to recover from a highway accident.
-The attorneys at Regan Zambri Long know that having a team you can trust is important to your entire well-being, and we are committed to honoring the faith you put in us.
+Choosing an attorney to represent you and protect your best interests can be overwhelming, especially when you’re already trying to recover from a highway accident.
+The attorneys at Regan Zambri Long understand how important it is to have a legal team you can trust, and we are committed to honoring the confidence our clients place in us.

 With nearly 200 years of cumulative experience, our legal team is regularly recognized among peers as some of the Best Lawyers in DC, Maryland, and Virginia.
 Our attorneys are all rated as Washington, DC Super Lawyers , with Patrick Regan and Paul Cornoni listed among the Top 100 and Salvatore Zambri named to the Top 10.